dbt-labs/docs.getdbt.com/website/docs/docs/get-started/dbt-cloud-features.md

 With the Cloud IDE, you can:

-- Write modular SQL models with select statements and the [ref()](/reference/dbt-jinja-functions/ref)
+- Write modular SQL models with select statements and the [ref()](/reference/dbt-jinja-functions/ref).
 - Compile dbt code into SQL and execute it against your database directly.
 - Test every model before deploying them to production.
 - Generate and view documentation of your dbt project.
 - Leverage [git and version-control your code](/docs/collaborate/git/version-control-basics) from your browser with a couple of clicks.
 - Visualize a directed acyclic graph (DAG), [and more](/docs/get-started/dbt-cloud-tips)
-- Use dark mode when you develop in the Cloud IDE
+- Use dark mode when you develop in the Cloud IDE.

 ### IDE features